- Valuation Basics

 The terminal value includes the value of all cash flow even though it is not considered in that particular period.
 It is difficult to calculate the same with other financial models and hence, the terminal value formula is used.
 That’s why Terminal the value is the value of the company’s expected free cash flow beyond the period of the explicit projected financial model.

 This has been Guide to Terminal Value Formula.
-Here we discuss how to calculate the terminal value using the method of perpetuity growth and Exit multiple growth along with practical examples & downloadable excel template.
+Here we discuss how to calculate the terminal value using the method of perpetuity growth and Exit multiple growths along with practical examples & downloadable excel template.
 You may learn more about Valuations from the following articles –